CatherineHabib/Canada-Airline-Analysis/README.md

 🧰 Tools Used:

-SQL: For exploratory data analysis and initial querying.
+SQL: for exploratory data analysis and initial querying.

-Excel: For meticulous data cleaning and formatting.
+Excel: for meticulous data cleaning and formatting.

-Power BI: For dynamic dashboards, data modeling, and visual storytelling.
+Power BI: for dynamic dashboards, data modeling, and visual storytelling.

 🥅 Project Goals: